andrew-levy/react-native-userdefaults/README.md

 ### Standard Defaults

-The most commonly used feature is the standard defaults system.
+The most common use case for using `UserDefaults` is to store small chunks of data to the standard defaults system.
 You can access the standard defaults system using the static property `UserDefaults.standard` or by creating a new `UserDefaults` instance with no arguments.

 ```tsx
 UserDefaults.standard;